CIN Webinar — Buying Health for North Carolinians: Addressing Nonmedical Drivers of Health at Scale

 Authorized under North Carolina’s Medicaid Reform 1116 Demonstration waiver in October 2018, the Healthy Opportunities Pilots present an unprecedented opportunity to test the impact of providing select evidence-based nonmedical interventions to higher-risk Medicaid managed care enrollees.
 The pilots will allow up to $650 million in federal and state Medicaid funding to provide pilot services related to housing, food, transportation, and interpersonal safety and toxic stress that directly impact the health outcomes and health care costs of enrollees in three regions of the state.
 The pilots are designed to maximize learning, strengthening the existing evidence around what suites of health-related nonmedical interventions generate the largest positive effects on health and highest return on investment for certain high-need Medicaid enrollees.

-Join the California Improvement Network in this discussion with Erika Ferguson Walsh, director of the Office of Healthy Opportunities for the North Carolina Department of Health and Human Services, to learn how these initiatives work together to achieve greater health outcomes across the state.
+In the video above, learn from the discussion with Erika Ferguson Walsh, director of the Office of Healthy Opportunities for the North Carolina Department of Health and Human Services, on how these initiatives work together to achieve greater health outcomes across the state.

 - Learn how North Carolina is designing, implementing, and evaluating a statewide Healthy Opportunities initiative

 - Gain insights into the experience from North Carolina and how those efforts can be adapted to California through CalAIM